 For each brief, you can explore proposed concepts and existing projects.
 Please let us know if you have other things to include here!

-2. Triage and Diagnosis: How do we help people make sense of their options, and choose a good one?
+2. Diagnosis, Triage & Matching: How do we help people make sense of their options, and choose a good one?

 7. Space and Wayfinding: How can we improve the space design of courts, offices, and clinics — and especially enhance people’s wayfinding of these places, to improve users’ experiences?

-9: Dispute Resolution, Hearings, and Trials: Are there more efficient, friendly, and supportive ways to have people present their dispute, get details and evidence, and make a decision about the best resolution?
+9. Better Resolution of Conflicts and Disputes: Are there more efficient, friendly, and supportive ways to have people present their dispute, get details and evidence, and make a decision about the best resolution?

 Can we boil down all of the most essential things to know for a legal issue onto a business card?